About the film

 As the surplus of data generated by our digital life grows, corporations are increasingly building AI algorithms that draw upon this data to model our behavior, target us, and make complex business decisions.
 The promise of an algorithm’s objectivity has engendered our trust in these data-driven approaches, however when used outside of a purely mathematical context, algorithms reflect an instance of logic programmed by a human – logic that frequently reflects the individual bias or the interests of the company they represent.

 The attention extraction economy refers to technology platforms that profit from the monetization of human attention and engagement.
-This includes, but is not limited to, Facebook, Twitter, TikTok and companies like Google (which owns Youtube) that include this as their main revenue stream.
+This includes, but is not limited to, Facebook (which owns Instagram), Twitter, TikTok and companies like Google (which owns YouTube) that profit from keeping users hooked on their platforms because more engagement means more advertising dollars.

 Surveillance capitalism is a term popularized by film subject Shoshana Zuboff in her book The Age of Surveillance Capitalism.
-It refers to the mass surveillance of our online activity, in ways that we are often unaware, and the commodification of this data for further commercial purposes.
-The unprecedented scale of the data collected by these online companies and its use to predict and influence our purchases, behaviors, and thoughts has made them the richest in this history of the world.
+It refers to the mass surveillance of our online activity in ways that we are often unaware, and the commodification of this data for commercial purposes.
+The unprecedented scale of the data collected by these online companies and its use to predict and influence our purchases, behaviors, and thoughts has made them some of the richest companies in the history of the world.

 Major tech companies have been using targeted advertising since the early 2000s, but things changed a lot with the advent of the smartphone.
 Now, instead of a shared family computer, the surveillance capabilities are tied directly to the individual user, allowing for much more data to be collected.
 Platforms are not just collecting basic demographic information that we willingly provide upon signup; they are tracking every click, every like, every photo, whether we end our post with an exclamation or question mark, and then combining this knowledge with powerful AI.
 The bigger problem is how the data feeding the underlying algorithms is being used to model and predict all of human behavior – giving the highest bidder the ability to influence us at scale like we’ve never seen before from determining elections to sparking revolutions.